carpentries/amy/docs/procedures.md

 5. Write to <amy@lists.carpentries.org> mailing list.
    The suggested subject of the new thread is "[AMY] New release v2.X.Y".

+6. Post release announcement on Slack with user-appropriate notes on the important changes.

 ## Release Procedure

 We assume that you want to release AMY v2.X.Y.